volksamt/Amplfied_Fencer/README.md

 <h2> Tech Stuff </h2>

-Amplified Fencer Movement 1 uses an Arduino Nano sewn onto a standart fencing glove and a <a href= "https://choosemuse.com/muse-s/"> Muse S Headband </a> for transnmitting movement and biomedical data from the fencer.
+Amplified Fencer Movement 1 uses an Arduino Nano sewn onto a standart fencing glove and a <a href= "https://choosemuse.com/muse-s/"> Muse S Headband </a> for transmitting movement and biomedical data from the fencer.

 <h3> The Glove </h3>
-The Arduino in question is a new (at the time of this writing) 3..3v board called <a href="https://docs.arduino.cc/hardware/nano-33-iot"> Nano IoT 33 </a>.
+The Arduino in question is a new (at the time of this writing) 3.3v board called <a href="https://docs.arduino.cc/hardware/nano-33-iot"> Nano IoT 33 </a>.
 This board was selected for its built in 6 DOF IMU and Wifi module.
-To expand the boards scope a digital compass module based on the <a href="https://www.farnell.com/datasheets/1683374.pdf"> QMC5883L 3 Axis MAgentometer </a> was glued to the board.
+To expand the boards scope a digital compass module based on the <a href="https://www.farnell.com/datasheets/1683374.pdf"> QMC5883L 3 Axis MAgentometer </a> was soldered and glued to the board.
 The Adafruit version of the module is discontinued but there are alternatives made by no-name Chinese manufacturers.
 The one I got looks like this:

 ![afbeelding](https://user-images.githubusercontent.com/24521356/202803504-c5c872eb-6463-4b75-b7a0-a3b1a100dd7d.png)